FasterXML/jackson-bom/README.md

 # jackson-bom

-A "bill of materials" POM for Jackson dependencies.
+A "bill of materials" POM for Jackson dependencies, used to enforce a consistent set of versions across all official (maintained by FasterXML) Jackson components.

+NOTE: Does NOT add or include actual dependencies to all components, but rather sets VERSIONS to use via Maven `<dependencyManagement>` mechanism.

 ## Usage